Teen rockers fire back at anti-Asian comments with a viral punk anthem: ‘Racist, Sexist Boy’

 Eloise added: “So this is about him and all the other racist, sexist boys in this world!”

 The song is less than two minutes long, and not a line is wasted.
-“You are a racist sexist boy/ And you have racist sexist joys/ We rebuild what you destroy,” Eloise snarls over distorted guitars and a growling bass.
+“You are a racist sexist boy / And you have racist sexist joys / We rebuild what you destroy,” Eloise snarls over distorted guitars and a growling bass.

-The tempo then abruptly picks up and Mila continues the ultimatum: “You say mean stuff/ And you close your mind to things you don’t like/ You turn away from what you don’t want to hear.”
+The tempo then abruptly picks up and Mila continues the ultimatum: “You say mean stuff / And you close your mind to things you don’t like / You turn away from what you don’t want to hear.”

 And then comes the chanted crescendo: “Poser!
 Blockhead!
 Riffraff!
 Jerkface!”

-The performance was part of a spirited eight-song set the Linda Lindas played for the library’s Asian Pacific Islander Heritage Month.
+The performance was part of a spirited eight-song set the Linda Lindas played for the library’s celebration of American Asian and Pacific Islander Heritage Month.
 It could hardly have come at a more urgent time.
 Violence and harassment of Asian Americans has risen sharply over the past year, shaking communities from coast to coast.
 Even some cities that have registered overall drops in crime have reported increases in crimes targeting Asian Americans.
-In one egregious attack, a 75-year-old Chinese man in Oakland died of his injuries after being shoved to the ground and robbed.
+In one egregious attack, a 75-year-old Chinese man in Oakland, Calif., died of his injuries after being shoved to the ground and robbed.

-While passing hate crime legislation is an important step in combating the problem, so is the catharsis of calling it out in the bluntest terms possible.
+While passing hate-crime legislation is an important step in combating the problem, so is the catharsis of calling it out in the bluntest terms possible.
 Sometimes, people just need to scream about it.

 The Linda Lindas touched a raw nerve, and it won them legions of fans after the library tweeted the “Racist, Sexist Boy” clip Thursday.
 The clip had racked up about 2 million views on Twitter as of Friday afternoon.